XcalableMP/manual/en/python.rst

       :
    }

-The first argument of xmp.spawn() is the number of parallel of the XMP program and the second argument is the function name.
+The first argument of xmp.spawn() is the number of nodes of the XMP program.
+The second argument is the function name.
 The third argument is an argument to be passed to the function of the XMP program.
 If the argument of the XMP program function is unnecessary, the third argument of xmp.spawn() can be omitted.